nf-core/funcscan/docs/usage.md

 conda create -n bakta -c bioconda bakta conda activate bakta

-bakta_db download --output <LOCATION_TO_STORE --type <full|light>
+bakta_db download --output <LOCATION_TO_STORE> --type <full|light>
 ```

-Alternatively, you can manually download the filesvia the links of which can be found on the [Bakta GitHub repository](https://github.com/oschwengers/bakta#database-download).
+Alternatively, you can manually download the files via the links which can be found on the [Bakta GitHub repository](https://github.com/oschwengers/bakta#database-download).

 Once downloaded this must be untarred: